Sampling and Update Frequencies in Proximal Variance-Reduced Stochastic Gradient Methods: Proof of Corollaries

-Replace $\nu$ in \cref{eq:saga-cor-base-prob} with this upper bound.
-Inserting the two samplings and solving for $\lambda$ when $\rho = 0$ gives the $\lambda_{\max}$.
-Maximizing $\rho$ w.r.t. $\lambda$ yield the optimal $\lambda^\star$ and $\rho^\star$.
-For both uniform and Lipschitz sampling, the upper bound is tight for $\rho = 0$ so it can be used to accurately determine maximal step-size according to \cref{thm:pvrsg-conv}. \end{proof}
+Inserting the two samplings and solving for $\lambda$ when the lower bound on $\rho$ is zero gives the $\lambda_{\max}$.
+Maximizing the lower bound on $\rho$ w.r.t. $\lambda$ yield the optimal $\lambda^\star$ and $\rho^\star$.
+For both uniform and Lipschitz sampling, the upper bound on $\nu$ is tight for $\rho = 0$ so it can be used to accurately determine maximal step-size according to \Cref{thm:pvrsg-conv}. \end{proof}

-\begin{proof}[\textbf{Proof of \cref{cor:saga-sampling}}] The proof is similar to the proof of \cref{cor:saga} but instead the following upper bound is used.
+\begin{proof}[\textbf{Proof of \Cref{cor:saga-sampling}}] The proof is similar to the proof of \Cref{cor:saga} but instead the following upper bound is used:

-Replacing $\nu$ in \cref{thm:pvrsg-conv} with this upper bound and inserting the presented $p_i$, $\lambda$ and $\rho$ verifies the claim. \end{proof}
+Replacing $\nu$ in \Cref{thm:pvrsg-conv} with this upper bound and inserting the presented $p_i$, $\lambda$ and $\rho$ verifies the first claim.